pazka/DrawTogether/README.md

 # DrawTogether

 URL-dynamic Online Live Whiteboard with layers and text edits.
-The changes you make are immediatly persisted and seen by other, also they can see your cursor so it's more fun.
+The changes you make are immediatly persisted and seen by other, also they can see your cursor so it add some usage fun.

-Scalabitlity is handled by the browser, tested on Chrome
+Image scalabitlity and movement are handled by the browser, tested on Chrome

+Unused rooms are automatically removed after something like 2 weeks

 Enter a custom URL to create a new whiteboard !